drocheam/optrace/docs/source/usage/elements.rst

 LineMarker
 #################

 Similarly, a :class:`LineMarker <optrace.tracer.geometry.marker.line_marker.LineMarker>`
 is a :class:`Line <optrace.tracer.geometry.line.Line>` in the xy-plane with a text annotation.

-In the simplest case a :python:`LineMarker` is defined by a text string, radius, angle and a position.
+In the simplest case, a :python:`LineMarker` is defined by a text string, radius, angle and a position.

 .. testcode::